-Staff Analysis: Merritt Island recorded operating expense of \$80,736 for the test year ended March 31, 2019.
+Merritt Island recorded operating expense of \$80,736 for the test year ended March 31, 2019.
 The test year operation & maintenance (O&M) expenses have been reviewed, including invoices, canceled checks, and other supporting documentation.
-Staff has made a few adjustments to the Utility's operating expenses as summarized below.
+We made a few adjustments to the Utility's operating expenses as summarized below.